HL7/cql/input/pages/09-b-cqlreference.md

 For any other type, attempting to invoke [.kw]#minimum# results in an error.

-[.note-warning]
-____
-Note that implementations may choose to represent the minimum DateTime value using a constant offset such as UTC.
+> Note that implementations may choose to represent the minimum DateTime value using a constant offset such as UTC.
-____

-[.note-warning]
-____
+{: .note-warning}

-Note that if implementations support larger and/or more precise values than the minimum required precision and scale for Decimal, DateTime, and Time values, they will return the minimum representable decimal for the implementation.
+> Note that if implementations support larger and/or more precise values than the minimum required precision and scale for Decimal, DateTime, and Time values, they will return the minimum representable decimal for the implementation.
-____
+{: .note-warning}

 The following examples illustrate the behavior of the [.kw]#minimum# operator: